 Amber Biology is very excited to have been hired as a contractor for NASA’s TESS (Transiting Exoplanet Survey Satellite) mission.
 Due to be launched from Cape Canaveral in April 2018, the TESS spacecraft will search for exoplanets orbiting distant stars, that could potentially be earth-like worlds on which liquid water could exist, and which may also have the right kind of conditions to support life.
 Although most of the computational work we are doing is in the field of astrophysics, this is an origin of life project and therefore still arguably biology!

-Amber Biology has been extensively involved in the creation of code involved in both the astral imaging systems on the satellite itself, and the data analysis pipeline that scientists on the ground will use to process the images that the satellite sends back to earth on each closest approach of its orbit.
+Amber Biology has been involved in the creation of code involved in both the imaging processing for the satellite itself, and the data analysis pipeline that scientists on the ground will use to process the images that the satellite sends back to earth on each closest approach of its orbit.